TheJelmega/prog-lang/design/README.md

 The `track_caller` attribute allows code within the function to get a hint of the `Location` of the top-most tracked call that leads to the function's invocation.
 At the point of observation, an implementation behaves as if it walks up the stack from the function's frae to find the nearest frame of an unattributed function, and return the location of the tracked caller.

 It can be applied to all `Xenon` ABI functions with the exception of the main function.
 When applied to a function declaration inside of a trait, it will be applied to all implementations, if it is applied to a default implementation, it will also be applied to all overriding implementations.

 #### `instruction_set`

-The `instruction_set` atrtibute allows multiple identical function to be generated based on the instruction set being used in a program that can run multiple instructions sets on CPU architectures that support it.
+The `instruction_set` attribute allows multiple identical function to be generated based on the instruction set being used in a program that can run multiple instructions sets on CPU architectures that support it.
 An example of this is normal and thumb arm code.

 #### `opt_level`